|BJCP Comparable Category:||1B - American Lager|

 Brewing Properties of Contemporary American-Style Pilsener

-The functional properties of brewing Contemporary American-Style Pilsener beers as descided by the Brewers Association.
-These guidelines reflect, as accurately as possible, historical significance, authenticity or a high profile in the current commercial beer market.
+These are the functional brewing properties of Contemporary American-Style Pilsener beers, as descided by the Brewers Association.
+These guidelines reflect, as accurately as possible, the historical significance, authenticity or a common profile in the current commercial beer market.

 The alcohol by volume is shows the amount of alcohol this style of beer should have.